What Happens After You’re Done Tidying Like Marie Kondo - For Those Just Getting Started

 About six months later, I looked around my house and realized that things weren’t quite as clean as they used to be.
 I continued to find items that didn’t spark joy anymore.
 Marie says in her book that once you complete tidying with her method, you never need to do it again.
 And I think that’s an oversimplification.
 You never need to do the big tidy again, but you do need to be constantly reassessing and taking care of what you have.
 And I think that is the part people fall short on and then run around saying that the whole thing is a sham and doesn’t work.

 Right now, I own 18 pairs of shoes.
 Every time I open my closet door to decide what to wear, I scan each pair of shoes.
 And in the back of my mind, I’m asking myself if they still spark joy.
 Most pairs are easy and this whole thing doesn’t even form a full thought, but sometimes I’ll pause on a pair or two, pull them out, and really listen.
 Sometimes they go back into the closet and sometimes they don’t.
 I only buy clothes when I need them or have a gap in my wardrobe.
-I usually think about the sweater, or pair of boots, for a few days to make sure it’s something I really want and will use often.
+I usually think about the sweater, or pair of boots, for a few days (or months) to make sure it’s something I really want and will use often.
 Occasionally, I will tidy a whole category when I feel like I’ve gotten lost in the weeds.
 It usually happens after Christmas, since I’ve just received several new gifts and have extra time on my hands.
 But because I have already been through the initial tidy, my piles are much smaller and most things go back into the “keep” pile.

 This is what Marie’s method looks like long-term for me.
 The first purge of everything you own “hones your ability to sense joy.”
 By the end, you’ve done it enough that as you go about the business of living, you’ll sense the joy - or lack thereof - when you wear/use/look at your things.